geerlingguy/pi-webcam/README.md

   - [6mm wide-angle lens for HQ Camera](https://thepihut.com/products/raspberry-pi-high-quality-camera-lens)
   - [Pi Hut Pi Zero HQ Camera mounting plate](https://thepihut.com/products/mounting-plate-for-high-quality-camera)

 Once you have everything, it's a matter of putting it all together.

-I will be posting a video to my YouTube channel with the full details.
+Check out my video on YouTube for a detailed assembly and setup guide: [Raspberry Pi Zero is a PRO HQ webcam for less than $100!](https://www.youtube.com/watch?v=8fcbP7lEdzY).

 ### Mounting the webcam